Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Watsonia, placing the area among the bottom 25% of areas assessed nationally

-Watsonia has approved approximately 27 residential properties annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 135 homes were approved, with an additional 9 approved so far in FY-26.
-On average, about 0.1 person per year moved to the area for each dwelling built during these five years.
+Watsonia has recorded approximately 27 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25, around 135 homes were approved, with an additional 9 approved so far in FY-26.
+On average, only 0.1 person per year moved to the area for each dwelling built over these five years.

 Frequently Asked Questions - Development